Dewalt-arch/pimpmyadlab/readme.md

   - ToddAtLarge (PNPT Certified) for the NukeDefender script
   - Yaseen (PNPT Certified) for Alpha/Beta Testing!
   - uCald4aMarine Release Candidate Testing

+# Revision 1.0.3
+  Domain Controller Updates :

+  - Added autoconfiguration of DC to static ip instead of dhcp
+    - ip will always be x.x.x.250

+  - Default gateway automatically set to x.x.x.1 for the same network ip range

+  - Subnet set to 24 masked bits 255.255.255.0
+    - temoprary dns of 8.8.8.8 set for installation until after ADCS is installed
+    - after adcs is instaleld dns is set to 127.0.0.1

+  - Any and all updates to Windows will be removed automatically

+  Workstations Updates (Punisher & Spiderman)
+  - Added autoconfiguration of Punisher to static ip instead of dhcp
+    - Punisher  IP address will always be x.x.x.220
+    - Spiderman IP address will always be x.x.x.221
+  - Default Gateway automatically set to x.x.x.1 for the same network ip range
+  - Subsent set to 24 masked bits 255.255.255.0
+    - temporary dns of 8.8.8.8 set for installation until final configuration (run 2)
+    - after run 2 of the script dns is set to HYDRA-DC's Ip address

 # Revision 1.0.2
   - Moved items common to both workstations to a common function workstations_common